robertostling/eight-bit-forth/README.md

 	>CODE ,2
       THEN ; IMMEDIATE

-Word defined with `MAKER` can have their implementation changed later, by overwriting a jump address.
+Words defined with `MAKER` can have their implementation changed later, by overwriting a jump address.
 For instance, one could use `MAKE EMIT ...` to change the behavior of `EMIT` to the code represented by `...`.
 Note that `MAKE` is state-smart and works both when compiling and interpreting.

 This can be restored to the original definition with `UNMAKE`.